helium/HIP/0024-reward-splitting.md

 The following use cases illustrate some of the many use cases this transaction would facilitate.

 1. Owners could offer hosts a more favorable reward split as a referral bonus
-2. Hardware manufactures could do SaaS models with the hardware they sell for as little as 1%
+2. SaaS companies could offer services for as little as 1% of earnings
 3. Owners could incentivize hosts to upgrade their hotspot in exchange for a more favorable reward split
 4. Manufacturers could offer hotspots at a discounted rate in exchange for a % stake
 5. Co-inhabitants could enter into trust-minimized agreements to split the cost and earnings of a hotspot